nekogravitycat/DiscordAI/README.md

 A Discord bot powered by artificial intelligence, rebuilt in Go from [DiscordGPT](https://github.com/nekogravitycat/DiscordGPT).
 Designed for modularity and extensibility.

-## Environment Variables

-This program requires the following environment variables to be set in order to function properly:

-- **DISCORDBOT_TOKEN**: Discord bot token for authentication.
-- **OPENAI_TOKEN**: OpenAI API token for accessing AI capabilities.

-You can set these environment variables by either creating a `.env` file at the project root and specifying them there, or by setting them directly using system environment variables.

 ## Commands

 ### Regular User Commands: